andrewrech/antigen.garnish/README.md

 ## Description

 An R package for [neoepitope](http://science.sciencemag.org/content/348/6230/69) analysis that takes human or murine DNA missense mutations, insertions, deletions, and gene fusions and performs neoepitope prediction.
 Input is a VCF file or table of peptides.
-Output is neoepitopes and a summary by sample.
+Output is neoepitopes and a summary of neoepitope load and fitness by sample.
 [More information.](http://antigen-garnish-presentation.s3-website-us-east-1.amazonaws.com)

 ### Advantages